ibbzy09/ps2mqtt/README.md

 # PowerShell2MQTT

-Powershell2MQTT (ps2mqtt) is small utility which lets you listen and subscribe to MQTT events, trigger workflows AKA "Recipes" with MQTT topics.
+Powershell2MQTT (ps2mqtt) is small utility which lets you listen and subscribe to MQTT events and trigger code with MQTT topics.

-All **Recipes** become your topics! e.g. The recipe under **/Recipe/Open-Chrome/Main.ps1** can be triggered by any message to **ps2mqtt/recipe/open-chrome**.
+This project takes a unique approach allowing as little configuration to get started.
+Any **Recipe** become your topics. e.g. The recipe under **/Recipe/Open-Chrome/Main.ps1** can be triggered through a message to topic **ps2mqtt/recipe/open-chrome**

 Features: